-- The date and exact time assignments are due will be given in the assignment specifications. - The late penalty for assignments is 10% per day late, for a maximum of 2 days, after which assignments will not be marked.
-Weekends count as one day of lateness. - No extensions will be given for assignments; however, if a student has serious medical or compassionate grounds, they should take supporting documentation to the Office of the Dean of their faculty and their instructor will be contacted.
+- The date and exact time assignments are due will be given in the assignment specifications. - The late penalty for assignments is 20% per day late, for a maximum of 4 days, after which assignments will not be marked.
+Weekends count as one day of lateness. - No extensions will be given for assignments; however, if a student has serious medical or compassionate grounds, they should use Self-Reported Absence Form, or take supporting documentation to the Office of the Dean of their faculty and their instructor will be contacted.